 It takes a village to deliver the news day in and day out, and "The Breakdown" team does it with their own special flair.
 Sitting in the co-anchor chair is Chuck Pierce (John Michael Higgins, "Pitch Perfect," "Best in Show"), the blowhard, difficult-to-please news desk veteran.
-Once a well-respected network presence, Chuck intimidates everyone on the staff except for Carol, who uses her polished mom skills to deal with him, and together this odd duo forges an unlikely friendship.
+Once a well-respected network newsman, Chuck intimidates everyone on staff except for Carol, who uses the skills acquired in her 30 years of mothering to deal with him.
+Together, this odd duo forges an unlikely friendship.
 Alongside him is Portia (Nicole Richie, "Candidly Nicole," "The Simple Life"), the young, very hip co-host who brings a different perspective to old-fashioned journalism.
-Sometimes a shrewd social media genius, other times a bit checked out, Portia is always butting heads with Chuck.
+Sometimes a shrewd social media genius, other times a bit checked-out, Portia finds it hard to relate to Chuck.

-Leading the news team is Greg (Adam Campbell, "Unbreakable Kimmy Schmidt," "Mixology"), the dashing, young executive producer.
-Energetic and a little uptight, Greg is constantly putting out fires and managing the co-hosts' whims and tantrums.
-Katie's closest friend at the office is Justin (Horatio Sanz, "Saturday Night Live," "The Dictator"), the laid back video editor.
-Having spent years editing horrific news footage, Justin has seen it all and is always more than happy to dole out his Zen-like advice.
-Rounding out the newsroom is Beth (Tracey Wigfield), the creepy resident meteorologist who is far from your stereotypical weather girl.
+Leading the news team is Greg (Adam Campbell, "Unbreakable Kimmy Schmidt," "Mixology"), the dashing young executive producer of "The Breakdown."
+Energetic and a little uptight, Greg is constantly putting out fires and managing the whims and tantrums of his colleagues.
+Rounding out the newsroom is Justin (Horatio Sanz, "Saturday Night Live," "The Dictator"), the video editor who has spent maybe a little too much time in a dark room editing horrific news footage, and Beth (Tracey Wigfield), the creepy resident meteorologist who is far from your stereotypical weather girl.

 Briga Heelan, Andrea Martin, Adam Campbell, Nicole Richie, Horatio Sanz and John Michael Higgins

-Tina Fey, Robert Carlock, Tracey Wigfield, Jack Burditt, David Miner, Beth McCarthy-Miller (pilot)
+Tina Fey, Robert Carlock, Tracey Wigfield, David Miner

 Chrissy Pietrosh, Jessica Goldstein, Eric Gurian, Franco E. Bario, Josh Siegel & Dylan Morgan